Tailored PDFs for New Physics searches: Disentangling new physics signals and PDFs at the HL-LHC

 To ensure the generality of our conclusions and to test the ability of these approaches to disentangle correlated effects, we generate synthetic data assuming an underlying scenario in which both $\hat{W}$ and $\hat{Y}$ are non-zero.
 We retain the same value of $\hat{W}=8\cdot10^{-5}$ as before and additionally inject $\hat{Y}=1.5\times10^{-4}$, corresponding to an additional $Z'$ with mass $M_{Z'}=18.7$~TeV.
 The resulting SMEFT constraints are shown in Fig.~\ref{fig:DY_SMEFT_comparison}, while the corresponding PDF luminosities are presented in Fig.~\ref{fig:DY_PDF_lumi_comparison}.

 The SMEFT bounds shown in Fig.~\ref{fig:DY_SMEFT_comparison} demonstrate that both the simultaneous fit and the conservative fixed-PDF SMEFT fit successfully recover the underlying theory and clearly exclude the SM, in contrast to the BSM-biased fixed-PDF SMEFT fit.
 This behaviour closely mirrors that observed in the toy-model study presented in Fig.~\ref{fig:toy_comparison}.
 For comparison, we also perform a fixed-PDF SMEFT fit using the true PDF set constrained by the full dataset.
 Although this does not represent a realistic scenario -- since such PDFs are not accessible in practice -- it provides an idealised benchmark corresponding to the best achievable constraints on the SMEFT coefficients.
 As expected, both the simultaneous and conservative fits yield wider uncertainties than this true fixed-PDF reference.
 The origin of the uncertainty broadening differs between the two approaches.
 In the conservative fit, the looser SMEFT bounds arise directly from the increased PDF uncertainties in the large-$x$ region, which result from the removal of high-mass data that otherwise constrain large-$x$ quark and antiquark distributions.
 In the simultaneous fit, by contrast, the dataset is identical to that of the reference fit; the broader uncertainties instead reflect the much larger number of fitted parameters.
 In addition to the two SMEFT degrees of freedom, the fit simultaneously optimises the hundreds of parameters of the NNPDF parametrisation.
 Despite this significant increase in model complexity, the resulting uncertainty bands remain well under control.
 This indicates that the available dataset is sufficiently constraining to disentangle the marginal distributions of the SMEFT coefficients and the PDFs.
-We further observe that the correlation between $\hat{W}$ and $\hat{Y}$ is better reproduced in the simultaneous fit than in the conservative fit.
 Numerical values for the SMEFT confidence interval (CI) marginal bounds and the corresponding change in the $\chi^2$ (compute on all experimental points that are sensitive to $\hat{W}$ and $\hat{Y}$ are reported in Tab.~\ref{tab:statistics_DY_SMEFT_fit_methods}.
 We observe there that the marginalised bounds on the $\hat{W}$ parameter are slightly tighter for the conservative than for the simultaneous one, while it is the opposite for the $\hat{Y}$ parameter.
+We further observe that the simultaneous fit reduces the correlation between $\hat{W}$ and $\hat{Y}$ with respect to the conservative fit, reflecting the fact that the additional PDF-sensitive data help to better disentangle these two parameters.
+The Pearson correlation coefficient between $\hat{W}$ and $\hat{Y}$ is defined as